Join a Cluster and Rebalance

 An independent Couchbase Server-node can be joined to an existing cluster.

-Full and Cluster administrators can use the UI, CLI, or REST API to join a Couchbase Server nodes to an existing cluster.
+Full and Cluster administrators can use the UI or REST API to join a Couchbase Server nodes to an existing cluster.
 On each node to be added, Couchbase Server must have been installed and started.
 The process of node-addition grants to the new node the settings already established for the parent cluster.
 (See Manage Settings for details.)
 The process allow services to be assigned to the new node.
 If the new node was previously initialized with custom disk-paths, these are retained (although if the UI is used for the join operation, these paths can be revised).

 Following node-addition, rebalance is required, to make the new node and active member of the cluster.